Skip to Initiative on Catholic Social Thought and Public Life Full Site Menu Skip to main content

 Continue the conversation with other young leaders over food and drink

-Christian Soenen, projects manager of the Initiative, will moderate the conversation, and Bishop Evelio Menjivar, auxiliary bishop of the Archdiocese of Washington, will welcome those in attendance.
+Christian Soenen, projects manager of the Initiative, moderated the conversation, and Bishop Evelio Menjivar, auxiliary bishop of the Archdiocese of Washington, welcomed those in attendance.

-This Latino Leader Gathering is for young Latino Catholics and others to come together to explore key issues and personal stories involving faith and public life with respected Latino and other leaders.
+This Latino Leader Gathering was for young Latino Catholics and others to come together to explore key issues and personal stories involving faith and public life with respected Latino and other leaders.

 Participants